RyNo-Design/zmk-config-MicroGaming/zephyr/doc/hardware/cache/index.rst

   instruction cache.
 The cache controller can be in the core or can be an external cache controller for which a driver is provided.

-  These options have the goal to document an available hardware feature and should be set whether we plan to support and use the cache control in Zephyr or not.
+  These options have the goal to document an available feature and should be set whether we plan to support and use the caches in Zephyr or not.

 * :kconfig:option:`CONFIG_DCACHE` / :kconfig:option:`CONFIG_ICACHE`: these
   options must be selected when support for data or instruction cache is present and working in zephyr.
-Note that if these options are disabled, caching may still be enabled depending on the hardware defaults.

   All the code paths related to cache control must be conditionally enabled depending on these symbols.
 When the symbol is set the cache is considered